Work injuries can have serious and life-long consequences. Get free advice from our Brisbane based Queensland workers compensation experts.

-Employment laws in Australia require employers to cover all employees with workers compensation insurance.
+Employment laws in Australia require employers to cover all employees with workers compensation insurance for workplace accidents.
 This insurance is designed to help make payments for lost wages and medical expenses in the event that an employee is injured or becomes unwell due to their work.

 What is WorkCover?

 In the state of Queensland then WorkCover Queensland is the default workers compensation insurer.
-While the majority of workers in Queensland are covered by WorkCover, some larger organisations such as supermarket chains cover their employers with their own insurance policies.
+While the majority of workers in Queensland are covered by WorkCover, some larger organisations such as supermarket chains cover their employers with other insurance companies or insurance policies of their own (known as 'self-insurers').

 How does workers compensation work?